ALSETLab/Modelica-Drone-3D-FMI/README.md

 5. This simulation should result with the z-coordinate approaching 5 meters, and the other coordinates (x,y) should be around zero.
 To verify, plot the variables ``.xgps``, ``.ygps`` and ``.zgps`` of the model by running the Modelica script ``drone_simulation_setup.mos``.
 You should obtain the result below.
 ![Alt text](/D_Pics/sim.png "Simulation Results")

-6. Within Dymola, run the script ``drone_anymation_setup.mos``, and then click on the ``Play`` button to see the animation.
+6. Within Dymola, run the script ``drone_animation_setup.mos``, and then click on the ``Play`` button to see the animation.
 The red arrows indicate the force of the propellers.

 ![Alt text](/D_Pics/anim.gif "Animation")